 Heritage Crystal Clean is partnering with the Battelle Memorial Institute to develop a PFAS treating technology that will be installed at landfills.
 The equipment will concentrate and remove PFAS from leachate.
 The landfill operator will have to pay Heritage Crystal Clean for every gallon of leachate that is treated.
-The approximate price will be \$1/gallon, with 16.1 billion total gallons in the United States.
-This represents a \$16.1 billion total addressable market.
-The PFAS problem is not going away since there is growing litigation from plaintiffs and significant monetary incentive to see these claims out.
-Once captured, the only current methods to deal with PFAS is to securely contain in a landfill or destroy it through incineration.
+The approximate price will be \$1/gallon; based on an estimated 16.1 billion total gallons in the United States, this represents a \$16.1 billion total addressable market.
+The PFAS problem is not going away since there is growing litigation from plaintiffs and significant monetary incentive to see these claims addressed.
+Once captured, the only current methods to deal with PFAS is to securely contain it in a landfill or destroy it through incineration.